SakibAhmedShuva/COCO-JSON-Annotation-Master/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions to this project are welcome.
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch (`git checkout -b feature/your-feature-name`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Make your changes and commit them (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/your-feature-name`)
 5. Open a Pull Request

 ## 📄 License